hyprwm/hyprland-wiki/pages/FAQ/_index.md

 If using yay, make sure to `CleanBuild` every package.
 If using paru, manually remove the cache of hypr* packages in `~/.cache/paru`.

 If you are not using any -git packages, this is a mistake in your distro's packaging and should be solved there.

+## My cursor is a hyprland icon?

+This means you have no hyprcursor theme installed, and hyprland failed to find an XCursor theme as well.
+Install a cursor theme.